-Emergency procedures / Everbridge
+Emergency Procedures / Everbridge

 College of the Redwoods has implemented an emergency alert system called Everbridge.
 In the event of an emergency on campus you will receive an alert through your personal email and/or phones.
 Registration is not necessary in order to receive emergency alerts.
-Check to make sure your contact information is up-to-date by logging into WebAdvisor https://webadvisor.redwoods.edu and selecting 'Students' then 'Academic Profile' then 'Current Information Update.'
+Check to make sure your contact information is up-to-date by logging into WebAdvisor and selecting 'Students' then 'Academic Profile' then 'Current Information Update.'

 Please contact Public Safety at 707-476-4112 or security@redwoods.edu if you have any questions.
-For more information see the Redwoods Public Safety Page.
+For more information see the Redwoods Public Safety.